gae-init/gae-init-docs/main/templates/tutorial/model.md

 As we are building a personal phonebook, we'll need to add the contact list.
+We are going to use a database structure for that.

 Create a new file called `contact.py` in the `main/model` directory with the following contents: